BatteryDataAlliance/pyctiarbin/README.md

 # pycti

-`pytcti` is a Python module that provides a channel level interface for communication and control of [Arbin cyclers](https://arbin.com/ via their Console TCP/IP Interface (CTI). `pycti` provides a hassle-free way to utilize CTI with a simple python class.
+`pytcti` is a Python module that provides a channel level interface for communication and control of [Arbin cyclers](https://arbin.com/ via the Console TCP/IP Interface (CTI). `pycti` provides a hassle-free way to utilize CTI with a simple Python class.

 ### Overview